NikhilAShende/Yelp_Project/README.md

 # Yelp_Project

-#### Performance & Customer Behaviour Analysis of Restaurant Businesses on Yelp dataset using Big Data Technologies like Hadoop, Spark & Hive on AWS with Power BI
+#### Performance & Customer Behaviour Analysis of Restaurant Businesses on Yelp dataset using Hadoop, Spark, Hive on AWS Platform with Power BI

 ""Yelp is social networking site""
 Where local business register themselves and ask their customer to review about their business on yelp